 In this time of crisis, it’s more important than ever to find balance, keep ourselves as healthy as possible by boosting our immune systems, getting adequate sleep, & continuing to move our bodies on a daily basis.
 I know how hard it can be to practice ongoing social-distancing in order to flatten the curve, but it’s the most important thing we can do to stop this virus and to keep our families safe!

 I’ll be posting different blog topics that relate to all of the above to keep you motivated to take one day at a time, to the best of your ability!
 I’m here for you all, as we’re all in this together!
 I’m currently living in the epicenter of where the coronavirus is, in NJ, so believe me when I say, I understand your fears and I’m here to post helpful articles to inspire you to keep moving forward, doing the best that we can for ourselves and the people we love!
-Be sure to subscribe to my email list so that you don’t miss any new posts!
+Be sure to subscribe to my email list at the bottom of this post so that you don’t miss any new posts!

 What is Stinging Nettle?